-- application number and title

-- a brief description of the partner organisation - the authorised officer's role within the organisation - the organisation's lead researcher for the study (name, position held and a brief background) - information on the financial and/or in-kind support for the proposed research that are the responsibility of the partner organisation - consent for the Australian Government to identify the partner organisation in media releases, on websites and in future grant opportunity documentation - a weblink to the partner organisation's most recent annual report the full URL must be provided and the style must allow identification from a printed version of the application.
+- application number and title - a brief description of the partner organisation - the authorised officer's role within the organisation - where relevant, the organisation's lead researcher for the study (name, position held and a brief background) - where relevant, a list of participating clinical trial site/s (including locations) that are the responsibility of the partner research organisation - information on the financial and/or in-kind support for the proposed research that are the responsibility of the partner organisation - consent for the Australian Government to identify the partner organisation in media releases, on websites and in future grant opportunity documentation - where available, a weblink to the partner organisation's most recent annual report the full URL must be provided and the style must allow identification from a printed version of the grant application.
+If an annual report is not available, the Letter of Support should explain why this is the case.